kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   bold(X^T X a = X^T y)
 $
-LTD: When would $X^T X$ not have full rank?

-TODO: Important identity somewhere: https://math.stackexchange.com/questions/1026624/can-product-of-two-singular-matrices-be-invertible
+However, this is still not guaranteed to have a solution, namely when $bold(X)$ doesn't have full rank (can happen quite often for perfectly reasonable samples), quite wasteful data cleaning may need to happen to ensure this method is fit for use, hence why it is rarely used in practice.

-Question 4: Any regression is better than none, so why wouldn't it be sinnvol?
+TODO Question 4: Any regression is better than none, so why wouldn't it be sinnvol?
 Theres a lot of sample $X$s without full rank out there with perfectly reasonable regressions...

+===== QR-Decomposition Method

-The same technique can be used to find a polynomial of degree $n$ solution TODO: Bespiel 5.1.0.4, think about how this corresponds to curved surfaces in 3D space.
+LTD: The same technique can be used to find a polynomial of degree $n$ solution TODO: Bespiel 5.1.0.4, think about how this corresponds to curved surfaces in 3D space.

 == Upcoming
 _Determinant_ - The factor by which a linear transformation (usually represented as a matrix) changes any area / volume in space.
 Can only be computed for square matrices.

+TODO: Important identity somewhere after determinant identities: https://math.stackexchange.com/questions/1026624/can-product-of-two-singular-matrices-be-invertible

 Calculating determinants using adjugate matrix